Kong/docs.konghq.com/app/plugins/bot-detection.md

       - label: Default rules
 ---

-Protects your API from the most common bots, with the possibility of whitelisting and blacklisting custom clients.
+Protects your API from most common bots and has the capability of whitelisting and blacklisting custom clients.

 ----